danskernesdigitalebibliotek/dpl-react/README.md

 </details>

 As a minimum you will need the `runtime.js` and `bundle.js`.
-For styling of atoms and components you will need to import `components.css`.
+For styling of components you will need to import `components.css`.

 Each application also has its own JavaScript artifact and it might have a CSS artifact as well.
 Such as `add-to-checklist.js` and `add-to-checklist.css`.